pyapp-kit/psygnal/README.md

 Psygnal (pronounced "signal") is a pure python implementation of the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), with the API of [Qt-style Signals](https://doc.qt.io/qt-5/signalsandslots.html) with (optional) signature and type checking, and support for threading.
+It has no dependencies.

 > This library does ***not*** require or use Qt in any way, It simply implements
 > a similar observer pattern API.